 Want to make soda bread at home?
 Try the recipe in The Complete Irish Pub Cookbook!

 All these delightfully delectable dishes can be recreated with very little work at home.
 However ideally, to really get the most out of Irish cuisine it should be tasted in Ireland to experience fresh Irish produce and the cooking of Irish chefs.

-The Restaurants Association of Ireland has recently revealed the number 1 place in Ireland to get some grub.
+The Restaurants Association of Ireland has recently revealed the top place in Ireland to get some grub.
 So for foodie lovers out there, if you are planning a trip to Ireland, why not rent a car and travel to West Cork, winner of the 2017 “Foodie Destination” award.
 You won’t regret it!

 Which traditional Irish foods would you like to try in Ireland?

 All seven of the authentic Irish dishes that Lianne shared sound delicious and comforting to me, and I enjoyed the Irish soda bread and Guinness stew that I ate in Ireland.
 These Irish foods would also be fun to revisit on St. Patrick’s Day, so don’t miss these top-rated Irish cookbooks:

 - Real Irish Food: 150 Classic Recipes from the Old Country

 - Irish Traditional Cooking: Over 300 Recipes from Ireland’s Heritage